Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   of a BigCommerce website.
 Selenium allows for the automation of a webdriver, thereby simulating a web browsers interaction with a web page.
 BigCommerce is a popular eCommerce provider.
-The user dashboard for a BigCommerce website is dynamically generated and protected by 2FA at login.
-While this example will undoubtedly be different to your problem, changing some lines of code or following the general methodology may help you solve your problem.</p>\r
+The user dashboard for a BigCommerce website is dynamically generated and protected by 2FA at login.</p>\r

   \r